 φ

-The golden ratio's horizon aligns with the φ centre by Khafre's pyramid.
-From here, an elliptic that fits all pyramid peaks gives a radius of 2227 cubits.
+The golden ratio's horizon aligns with the φ center by Khafre's pyramid.
+From here, an ellipse that fits all pyramid peaks gives a radius of 2227 cubits.

 From here, whole numbers are used linking construction sites.